Community Batteries

 Share Community Batteries on Facebook Share Community Batteries on Twitter Share Community Batteries on Linkedin Email Community Batteries link

-This rollout will see a number of pole top batteries or a ground-level battery in each community.
 They will allow more solar energy to be sent back into the grid, while the suns shining, storing it for use locally when electricity demand is high.

 We are engaging with stakeholders, and with the community on the sites, and the community benefits.